Canada Travel Insurance: Plans & Prices

 Travel medical coverage

-Canada has an excellent healthcare system, but it does not offer free medical care to foreign travelers.
+Canada has an excellent healthcare system and is known around the world for providing universal medical care to Canadian residents.
 If you get injured hiking in Jasper or catch the flu during a city stay, you must pay out-of-pocket unless you have travel medical insurance.

 Medical evacuation coverage